Road and pavement maintenance works

 Day works will be conducted between the hours of 8am and 5pm, with any night works taking place between 8pm and 5am; our aim is always that the noisiest work is completed before midnight to minimise disruption.

-Please note that the works can be dependent on the weather.
-Also, please take note of street signs for any last-minute changes.
+Please note that the works can be dependent on the weather, please take note of street signs for any last-minute changes.

 Advanced warning signs and temporary barriers will be erected, with notices being distributed in the weeks leading up to the works to remind you of expected work times.